bodywork-ml/bodywork-mlflow/README.md

 All of the files mentioned below can be found in the [bodywork-mlflow](https://github.com/bodywork-ml/bodywork-mlflow) repository on GitHub.
 You can use this repo, together with this guide to deploy MLflow to your Kubernetes cluster.
 Alternatively, you can use this repo as a template for deploying your own Python project.

 Once we get MLflow deployed, we'll demonstrate it in action by training a model, tracking metrics and storing artefacts in the model registry.
-We'll also discuss how to build Bodywork machine learning pipelines that interact with MLflow.
+We'll also discuss patterns for integrating MLflow with Bodywork machine learning pipelines.

 ## TL;DR